shivapoudel/woocommerce-esewa/readme.txt

 The plugin WooCommerce eSewa was developed without any incentive or eSewa Company.
 None of the developers of this plugin have ties to any of these two companies.

-= Requirements =

-* WordPress 4.0 or later.
-* WooCommerce 2.3 or later.

 = Installation =

 Check out our installation guide and configuration of WooCommerce eSewa tab [Installation](http://wordpress.org/extend/plugins/woocommerce-esewa/installation/).